na-na-hi/renget/archive/Copier_Method_Notes.md

 [TOC2]

+!!! note
+	I plan to update this soon (maybe after December)

 ## Preface
 I don't know much about the deep end of all of this to speak out on anything that hasn't been said before but I wanted to take some notes on what I learned from the sources above in hopes that someone more knowledgeable can do a better write-up.